 She said that imprisonment is often used as a form of social control and to punish those who reject male authority.
 Tests to determine if you have had sex reinforce the idea that male relatives have the right to monitor and control women’s bodies.

-Women and girls are detained under the mail guardianship system by law enforcement after family members file complaints, with the decisions to send girls to the al-Khanza facility overseen by a juvenile judge.
+Women and girls are detained under the male guardianship system by law enforcement after family members file a complaint, with any decision to send them to the al-Khanza facility overseen by a judge.

 Authorities often describe such decisions as “protective custody’, with women and girls detained for their own safety.
 But Amnesty says this is often used as an excuse.

 In 2017, the Jordanian parliament approved a series of important human rights reforms – including the scrapping of the country’s infamous ‘marry your rapist’ law.
-In 2018, following years of advocacy by women’s rights activists, a new shelter for women and girls opened on the outskirts of Amman, Jordan’s capital.
+In 2018, following years of advocacy by women’s rights activists, a new shelter for women and girls opened on the outskirts of Amman.

-Aarons says the authorities are doing better to prosecute abusers, but they continue to fail women when it comes to preventive and protective measures.
+Aarons says the authorities are doing better when it comes to prosecuting abusers, but they continue to fail women when it comes to preventive and protective measures.